aflaxman/dp_2020_census/methods.md

 geometric distribution.

-The solution to this optimization is not necessarily integral, however, and the TopDown algorithm uses a second optimization step to round fractional counts to integers.
-In this optimization, the linear equations and inequalities are the same as from the previous optimization, and the objective function is changed to minimize $(1 - 2(x_i - \lfloor x_i \rfloor)) z_i$, where each $x_i$ corresponds to a (potentially non-integer) detailed query count given in the synthetic data and $z_i$ required to take an integer value of 0 or 1, where $z_i = 0$ implies $x_i$ should be rounded down and $z_i = 1$ implies that
+The solution to this optimization is not necessarily integral, however, and TopDown uses a second optimization step to round fractional counts to integers.
+In this optimization, the linear equations and inequalities all correspond to those in the previous optimization, and the objective function is changed to minimize $(1 - 2(x_i - \lfloor x_i \rfloor)) z_i$, where each $x_i$ corresponds to a (potentially non-integer) detailed query count given in the synthetic data and $z_i$ is required to take an integer value of 0 or 1, where $z_i = 0$ implies $x_i$ should be rounded down and $z_i = 1$ implies that
 $x_i$ should be rounded up.

 TopDown options still to be selected
 ------------------------------------

-The 7 key policy choices, and how they were set in the 2018 end-to-end test when run on the 1940s Census data:
+There are 7 key choices in implementing TopDown, that balance accuracy and privacy.
+We list them here, and state how they were set in the 2018 end-to-end test when run on the 1940s Census data:

 1. Overall privacy.
 A range of $\epsilon$ values, with $\{0.25, 0.50, 0.75, 1.0, 2.0, 4.0, 8.0\}$ used in the E2E test run on the 1940